Mayflower/puppetlabs-rabbitmq/README.md

 ####`no_ssl_management`

-Switch managment back to no ssl mode if ssl is enabled.
+Switch management back to no ssl mode if ssl is enabled.
 Has only a effect if ssl => true.
 Default is false.